mforootan/mforootan.github.io/README.md

 The objective of the project was to explore the pattern and hypothetical reasons for the changes in land use in Tennessee.
 It consisted of two sub-projects:
 - [Phase I](https://github.com/mforootan/TN_Land_Use) (R & Shiny App): Visualizing the land use changes with an interactive dashboard.
 - [Phase II](https://github.com/mforootan/NSS_Capstone) (Python & SciKit) Identifying the measures that contribute to the land use changes using dimension reduction.
-A PowerPoint slideshow included in this section that reviews the methodology and results.
+A PowerPoint slideshow is included in this section that reviews the methodology and results.

 ------